smithery-ai/apple-notes-mcp/README.md

-# apple-notes-mcp MCP server
+# Apple Notes Model Context Protocol Server for Claude Desktop.

-Read local Apple Notes database
+Read your local Apple Notes database and provide it to Claude Desktop.

+Now Claude can search your most forgotten notes and know even more about you.

+Noting could go wrong.

 ## Components